How I Improved My Experience as a Blogger In My First 3 Months

 Blogger Lesson 1.
 “If You Write It… They Won’t Come!”

 Blogging is hard work!
-For every article you see posted on my pages (my count is currently at 28 HOORAY!), dozens of hours go into researching keywords, proofreading the text, creating the images, and promoting on tons of different platforms.
+For every article you see posted on my website (my count is currently at 28 HOORAY!), dozens of hours go into researching keywords, proofreading the text, creating the images, and promoting on tons of different platforms.

 Before I started learning about the marketing and promotion side of it, I wasn’t getting traffic at all!
 I would meticulously spend hours on a post and it’s related images, hit “Publish” and wait for the page views to come pouring in!
 Needless to say, they didn’t.